Physical and Mental Health

 Education Abroad programs can be a fulfilling and challenging experience for all students.
 It can also present additional challenges for students with mental health conditions due to the added stress, unfamiliarity, culture shock, language barriers, and removal from a local support system.
 Even for students without a history of mental health conditions, the impact of moving to a new environment can influence a student’s wellbeing.

 We encourage all students to describe to their mental health practitioner their intended study abroad plans, including which countries you would visit, what you would be doing, and the duration of the program.
-We also encourage all students to disclose any past or present mental health needs, including prescription medication, to OIED, Student Health Services, the Counseling Center, and/or the Office of Disability Services so that students can determine prior to departure the types of support resources that will be needed for the duration of the student’s study abroad program.
+We also encourage all students to disclose any past or present mental health needs, including prescription medication, to OIP, Student Health Services, the Counseling Center, and/or the Office of Disability Services so that students can determine prior to departure the types of support resources that will be needed for the duration of the student’s study abroad program.

 Past or current treatment for psychiatric and mental health conditions does not preclude you from studying abroad.
 However, if a healthcare professional recommends no travel or travel under certain conditions that cannot be met at a certain study location, you may be encouraged to focus on your health first, postpone program participation until a later time or find a more suitable study abroad location.